ravik2015/smartdata-kotlin-style-guide/README.md

 - The [Android contributors style guide](https://source.android.com/source/code-style.html)
 - The [Google Java Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html).

-Alterations to support additional readability in tutorials were inspired by the [Smartdata Swift style guide](https://github.com/ravik2015/smartdata-kotlin-style-guide/blob/master/swift-style-guide.md).

 ## Android Studio Coding Style

 It is possible to get Android Studio to adhere to these style guidelines, via a rather complex sequence of menus.
 To make it easier, we've provided a coding style that can be imported into Android Studio.